 For healthy and environmentally sound food production come new risks and threats with global environmental change.
 Problems and potential solutions for food production are caused through climate change, pollution of air, water and soils through industry and agriculture, and increasing scarcity of natural resources such as energy and water resources.
 The knowledge basis for the theme is interdisciplinary, as in environmental sociology and human ecology (relationships between humans, society and environment).
 We invite presentations, based on empirical research, case studies, or reviews and secondary analyses of empirical research, with a focus on Europe or single European countries.
 Questions as the following should be taken up: Consequences of wars and disturbance of global delivery chains for food systems?
 How to maintain rural and/or urban food systems under conditions of climate change?
 The impact of environmental pollution (air, water soils through industry and agriculture) on the maintenance of food production?
-Which forms of climate-resistant agriculture and food production from fossil energy resources?
+Which forms of climate-resistant agriculture and food production can be developed in the coming decades?
+How to reduce the dependence of agriculture and food production from fossil energy resources?
 Consequences of the new policies supporting blue and green growth for food production and a bio-based economy?